850 Commando Bottom End Assembly

 Install Crank Assembly In Case

 CAUTION: The alloy rods can be easily damaged by knocking into the sharp crankcase mouth.
-Protect them with whatever you have handy--rubber hose, bubble wrap, etc.
+Protect them with whatever you have handy--rubber hose, foam, bubble wrap, etc.

 Gasket Sealant